 In some countries in Europe, including Belgium, validation requires no formal acts.
-Nevertheless, it is recommended to appoint a patent attorney as ‘address for service’.
+Nevertheless, we recommend to appoint a patent attorney as ‘address for service’.
 We can offer this service for Belgium for 199€.

 EP Validation in other countries

 We can act as ‘address for service’ in Germany, France, The UK, Ireland and Luxembourg.

 A note on the ‘Unitary Patent’